coolprobn/prabinpoudel.com.np/src/posts/articles/action-mailbox-with-postfix-part-1.md

 $ rails s
 ```

 Now go to `http://localhost:3000/rails/conductor/action_mailbox/inbound_emails` and click on `Deliver new inbound email`.
-Fill in all the then click `Deliver inbound email`.
+Fill in all required details and then click `Deliver inbound email`.
 Ohh wait! before that let's add `byebug` to our `process` method so we know action mailbox is actually forwarding our emails to the right place.

 ```ruby
 # app/mailboxes/forwards_mailbox.rb